kerren/brrelease/README.md

 brew install kerren/brrelease-tap/brrelease
 ```

-Check out the documentation below to get an idea on how to use it.
+Check out the [release command](#brrelease-release) below for more information
+on how to use it!

 <!-- toc -->